 As defined in this chapter, diversity focuses on the "otherness" or differences between individuals and has a goal of making sure, through policies, that everyone is treated the same.
-While this is the legal and the right thing to do, multiculturalism looks at a system of advantages based on race, gender, and sexual orientation called power and privilege.
+While this is the legal and the right thing to do, multiculturalism looks at a system of advantages based on race, gender, and sexual orientation called power and privilege3.
 In this system, the advantages are based on a system in which one race, gender, and sexual orientation is predominant in setting societal rules and norms.

 - 1. The real or perceived differences between individuals. - 2.
-Looks at power and privilege differences in society. - 3.
-A system of advantages based on race, gender, sexual orientation, and other components of diversity.
+Looks at power and privilege differences in society.

 The interesting thing about power and privilege is that if you have it, you may not initially recognize it, which is why we can call it invisible privilege.
-Recognizing power and privilege can help you begin to understand how you relate to others.
-This is an important emotional intelligence skill of relationship management.
-Here are some examples of invisible privilege:
+Here are some examples: